therufs/hwtrack/README.md

 Status 6/26:
 * Add links to edit assignments from user/:id page.
+* Added validation to prevent assignment date later than due date

 Status 6/23:
 * Sign in works; signed in users see different root page vs non-signed-in